Current PhD Students

 SocW 578.
 Qualitative Research Methods.
 3 Hours.
 Theoretical foundations and methods for qualitative research in social work; consideration of issues of power, privilege, and oppression and their significance in research approaches and implementation.
 Prerequisite: Consent of instructor

 SocW 590.
-Analysis of Social Work Treatment Models.
+Analysis of Social Work Practice Approaches.
 3 Hours.
 Historical development of social work treatment.
 Concepts and constructs analyzed through examination and critique of selected theoretical models.
 Values and ethics addressed.
 Prerequisite: Admission to the PhD in Social Work program or consent of the instructor.

 SocW 591.
 Social Welfare Policy Analysis and Development.
 3 Hours.
 Common domain and key processes of social welfare policies; development of conceptual models and factors affecting policy evolution; derivation of a framework for study; application of models to specific problems; implications for social and political action.
 Prerequisite: Admission to the PhD in Social Work program, or consent of the instructor.